lifeyeahthatscitylife/Vitriol/README.md

 1. Open CMD (Command Prompt)
-2. type: cd "<insert file path to Vitriol root folder>"
+2. type: cd "insert file path to Vitriol root folder"
 3. To run editor, paste: dotnet run --project Vitriol.Editor\\Vitriol.Editor.csproj
 4. To run runtime, paste: dotnet run --project Vitriol.Runtime\\Vitriol.Runtime.csproj
 5. You can only have one open at a given time.
 Close the current WPF Application before trying to open the second.